This certificate will allow you to work as:

 Attendance in class

-As well as the in-class component, you will need to complete approximately 10 hours of additional study each week outside of class hours, including private study, assignment preparation, and research.
+As well as any in-class component required, you will need to complete additional study each week, including private study, assignment preparation, and research.

 Work placement is not a requirement of this course.